 “I have to bring something into class this week.
 I will show them pictures of you two.
 I’ve never been with damn Yankee’s before.”

 And brief silence.

 This represented for the little tyke his last words of the afternoon.
 This was a major faux pas.
 I knew it immediately.
 Bud moved with authority and speed that I was surprised he had in him, the speed that is.
-I bet he was fifty-years of age.
-If asses and elbows is a good description of what happened to his youngest, it is likely the best image as the boy was led from the family room toward the back of the house.
+I bet he was nearing fifty-years of age.
+If asses and elbows describes a rapid retreat helped by his father, it is likely the best image as the boy was led from the family room down the hallway to the back of the house.
 I assumed he would go without the benefit of Sunday dinner.

 This was a major social breach.

 All recovered nicely and we collected to what would be a wonderful dinner.
 Grace was given by Bud, now in a very calm and reverent state.
 In the blessing we were welcomed under God’s eyes and grace.
 He also got in the County’s appreciation for the delivery of the two new ambulances.
 I recall that the food was spectacular, and that Grandma LeFave had made the biscuits and was praised by all at the table for her skills in the kitchen.
 I ate three biscuits and learned to use a wooden honey dipper to slowly release the sweet nectar onto my biscuits.

 The conversation was very complimentary of Grandma’s baking skills and she was so proud to be recognized by nearly every family member.
 We got the picture at the dinner table - keep Grandma happy, she likely owned the car dealership and was a good cook.